elwinar/adeptus/DESIGN.md

 ### Unrecognized upgrades

-If an upgrade definition isn't recognized, it is considered as a special rule with the given experience point cost.
+If an upgrade definition isn't recognized, it is considered as a special rule with a 0 cost value.
-If not point cost is given, the program must stop with an error.

 ## Universes

 The list of skills, talents, special rules, aptitudes, etc, is stored in a JSON file named an "universe".
 The program must load the universe prior to doing any other action.

 The universe file is named `universe.json` and is located either in the working directory or in the installation directory of the program.
-It is defined by the `universe` value in the header.
+Its location or name can be overriden by the flag `universe,u`.

 The file is a valid JSON file containing multiple arrays:

 - `aptitudes` list the names of aptitudes
 - `characteristics` & `skills` list the names and aptitudes of characteristics and skills
 - `talents` list the names and the prerequisites of skills
-- `rules` list the names of special rules
+- `gauges` list the names of the existing gauges
-- `origins`, `background`, `roles` & `tarots` list the names and upgrades of origins, backgrounds, roles and tarots
+- `backgrounds` list the names and upgrades of backgrounds

 ## Commands

 The program accept multiple commands that have different outputs.
 Every command is read-only, so a character sheet or universe is never modified as the result of an `adeptus` command.

-### sheet
+### History

-The `sheet` command parse the universe, the chosen sheet file, and display the final state of the character sheet.
-If an error occurs when parsing the sheet, the program stops and display the error.

 The `history,h` command line switch will display the upgrades history along with the character sheet.

+### Suggest

-The `format,f` command line option will change the output format of the character sheet.
-Its value must be the path to a valid template for character sheet.
+The `suggest,s` command line will propose purchasable upgrades for the character.
+Any upgrade with a cost lesser than the remaining XP of the character is displayed.
+The maximum value of the proposed upgrades can be overriden with the `max` and the `all` flag.

-### aptitudes/skills/talents/rules/origins/backgrounds/roles/tarots/characteristics
+### aptitudes/skills/talents/backgrounds/characteristics

 Display the fill list of availables entries of the corresponding type in the selected universe, along with all available informations about it.